 I rather nervously asked if there were any other cats I could see, just in case.
 But the cattery queen, Ros, said there weren’t.
 Oh.
 Ok then.
 I’ll reserve her.
 Can I pick her up on Thursday?
 No, there’s cat flu coming, I’d have to take her today.
 But – but I’m going out?
 Seemingly forever?
 That’s fine,she can get used to her schedule.

 And so it was that I slightly dazedly ended up carting a furious cat back through London in a taxi, with carriers, litter, bowls and such hastily bought from the Battersea shop, and the welcome pack.
-She had a new name – I called her Ambridge, after the village in my beloved The Archers.
+She had a new name – I didn’t realise you could always rename them at a later point, so under pressure I called her Ambridge, after the village in my beloved The Archers.
+She can be The Duchess of Ambridge, like an angrier, furrier Kate Middleton, I thought.

 She’d been signed off by the vet, so as soon as I got her home, I set up a room for her in the sitting room,and guiltily went off to set fire to short stories with Ultraculture and Katie Khan.
 I got home to find her asleep in the lap of my sleeping flatmate, who couldn’t resist saying hello.
 Nobody can resist Ambridge.